Chia-Network/chia-docs/docs/rpc-reference/full-node.md

 The error status can be one of:

 - **SUCCESS**: if the transaction was successfully added to the mempool
-- **PENDING**: if the transaction cannot be included yes due to timelocks or conflicts
+- **PENDING**: if the transaction cannot be included yet due to timelocks or conflicts
 - **FAILED**: transaction was not added to the mempool, and was dropped

 :::